-DMS is characterized by the presence of different podocyte phenotype (increased expression of cytokeratin) and increased expression of proliferative markers, such as Ki67.
+Diffuse mesangial sclerosis is characterized by the presence of dediferented podocyte phenotype (increased expression of cytokeratin) and increased expression of proliferative markers, such as Ki67.
 DMS be idiopathic or due to genetic mutations, such as WT-1 mutations (Denys-Drash syndrome) [25] and mutations of LAMB2, encoding laminin 2 chain (Pierson syndrome) [26].
-Congenital nephrotic syndrome of the Finnish type is caused by homozygous or compound heterozygous mutations in NPHS1, encoding nephrin [27].
+Congenital nephrotic syndrome of the Finnish type (CNF) is caused by homozygous or compound heterozygous mutations in NPHS1, encoding nephrin [27].
 Podocyte, which does not express nephrin, pass through detachment and cause progression to end-stage kidney disease, usually in the early childhood [27].

-CG is defined by the presence of segmental capillary tuft collapse (wrinkling and folding) in at least one glomerulus, in association with podocyte hypertrophy and/or hyperplasia.
+Collapsing glomerulopathy (CG) is defined by the presence of segmental capillary tuft collapse (wrinkling and folding) in at least 1 glomerulus, in association with podocyte hypertrophy and/or hyperplasia.
 It shows podocyte proliferation rather than podocyte depletion, and the actin cytoskeleton may disappear [11].
-In fact, podocytes returned in the primordial embryonic stages through the process of epithelial-mesenchymal transition.
-During epithelial-mesenchymal transition, podocytes regain a cuboidal shape and loss of primary and FP.
-The markers of maturity such as synaptopodin, podocalyxin, GLEPP1, and CALLA are replaced by PAX2 and cytokeratin, and Eand P- cadherins are replaced by the N- cadherin.
+In fact, podocytes returned in the primordial embryonic stages through the process of epithelial-mesenchymal transition (EMT).
+During EMT podocytes regain a cuboidal shape and loss of primary and foot processes.
+The markers of maturity such as synaptopodin, podocalyxin, GLEPP1, and CALLA are replaced by PAX2 and cytokeratin, and E- and P- cadherins are replaced by the N- cadherin.
 Further, transcriptional marker WT-1 is lost while expression of Ki67 is increased, and immature podocytes re-enter the cell cycle and proliferate.
 Increased vimentin and intermediate filaments contribute to the high podocytes migration capacity, which with vivacious podocyte hyperplasia seems to generate the apparent pseudo crescents within Bowman's space [11].
 According to the etiology, CG may be idiopathic, genetic, and reactive [9].